 What was it like to work for the BBC during the Second World War and did it play a special role in shaping the public’s experience of war?
 These are two of the issues addressed during our project’s third public event held on Saturday 19 October 2019 at The Keep in Brighton.

 ‘The BBC and the Cold War’ marks the anniversary of the fall of the Berlin Wall on 9th November 1989.
 In both its domestic programmes and those broadcast overseas by its World Service, the BBC mapped the course of the Cold War for a global audience.
 Moreover, as an international broadcaster, the BBC soon found itself engaged in an arms war of the ether, as it beamed its programmes over the Iron Curtain.

-We’ve recently launched the sixth of our 100 Voices that Made the BBCwebsites, featuring some enticing highlights from the Corporation’s oral history archives.
+We’ve recently launched the sixth of our Voices of the BBCwebsites, featuring some enticing highlights from the Corporation’s oral history archives.
 It’s all about The BBC and World War Two and it went live on 3 September 2019, to coincide with the 80th anniversary of the announcement that Britain was at war with Hitler’s Germany.

 On 3 September 1939 Britain went to war with Hitler’s Germany.
 In the fight against fascism, broadcasting played a starring role: as public informant, morale-booster, and propaganda weapon.
 ‘The BBC and World War Two’ draws on the Oral History Collection to explore how the BBC shaped the popular experience of wartime – and how, by 1945, war had transformed the BBC itself.

 One of my first tasks as project administrator was to identify a Project Management System for the Connected Histories team to use.
 As an information professional, with a background in libraries management, and a techie at heart, this is the sort of challenge I relish.